 - Bo Diddley Beat: "Nightgown of The Sullen Moon", "Hypnotist of Ladies" and live performances of "Particle Man".

 - Brand X:

-- To avoid a lawsuit, the song "Nyquil Driver" was listed as "AKA Driver" on the track listing for John Henry, and it is still to date the only album track that does not have its lyrics listed in the liner notes.
+- To avoid a lawsuit, the song "Nyquil Driver" was listed as "AKA Driver" on the track listing for John Henry, and it's the only cut of John Henry that does not have its lyrics listed in the liner notes.
 Avoided in the song itself, however.

 - In the song E Eats Everything to avoid saying "Coke": H burns food so horrible/all I tastes is smoke/J just likes drinking juice/and K drinks only soda